On reachability of Markov decision processes: a novel state-classification-based PI approach: Introduction

 The rest of our paper is organized as follows.
-We describe the model of controlled Markov systems in Section 2, and show the existence of an optimal policy in Section 3.
-In Section 4, we introduce the concept of an absorbing set of a policy and analyze its properties, and then give a computational method of the largest absorbing set.
-In Section 5, by using the largest absorbing set, we set up the OE with a unique solution, and present a policy iteration algorithm of optimal policies.
+We describe the MDP of MDPs in Section 2, and present some preparations in Section 3.
+In Section 4, we introduce the concept of an absorbing set of a stationary policy and analyze its properties, and then give a $B^c$-state-classification method (i.e., Algorithm 1) of the largest absorbing set.
+In Section 5, by using the largest absorbing set, we set up the IOE with a unique solution, and present a state-classification-based PI algorithm (i.e., Algorithm 2) of optimal policies.
+Furthermore, Section 5 ends with presenting the comparison of the numbers of calculations of our state-classification-based PI approach (i.e., Algorithms 1-2) and the PI algorithm for the average MDPs in \cite{DM22}; see Theorem \ref{re-5.1} and Remark \ref{re-eff}.
+In Section 6, an example about a reliability and maintenance problem is given to illustrate our state-classification-based PI approach.